hrithik18k/Ecommerce-Follow-Along/README.md

 **Backend**: Already create a endpoint to update the product details.\
 **Frontend**: Added Edit button on clicking the edit button it will redirect to a form with details filled automatically using location from `react-router-dom` made a put request to PUT `/api/products/:id` this endpoint.

+##  🎯Milestone 14

+**Backend**: Already create a endpoint to Delete the product.\
-**Frontend**: Added Edit button on clicking the edit button it will redirect to a form with details filled automatically using location from `react-router-dom` made a put request to PUT `/api/products/:id` this endpoint.
+**Frontend**: Added Delete button on clicking the delete button it will make a delete request to `/api/products/:id` which will delete the product from the database